small-tech/auto-encrypt-localhost/README.md

       .map(addresses => addresses.address)).flat()
 ```

+To access your local machine from a different device on your local area network, you must transfer the public key of your generated local root certificate authority to that device and install and trust it.
+By default, once you’ve created your first server, you can find the key at `~/.small-tech/auto-encrypt-localhost/rootCA.pem`.
+For more details, please refer to [the relevant section in the mkcert documentation](https://github.com/FiloSottile/mkcert#mobile-devices).

 Note that on Linux, ports 80 and 443 require special privileges.
 Please see [A note on Linux and the security farce that is “privileged ports”](#a-note-on-linux-and-the-security-farce-that-is-priviliged-ports).
 If you just need a Node web server that handles all that and more for you (or to see how to implement privilege escalation seamlessly in your own servers, see [Site.js](https://sitejs.org)).

 You can find this example in the _example/_ folder in the source code.
 Run it by typing `node example`.